pranavmaneriker/pranavmaneriker.github.io/about.md

 I should (hopefully) graduate with a minor in Literature.

-My interests include algorithms, graphics, parallelisation and machine learning.
+My interests include parallelisation, functional programming and machine learning.

 Apart from that, I enjoy squash, speedcubing, chess, snooker and reading (mostly fiction).